Explore Military Tools for ArcGIS

 Find the highest elevation

-Next, you'll determine the highest location within an area where you might want to locate your observer team so its members can clearly see OBJ HILL 223.
-You'll use the Highest Points tool, one of the geospatial tools you downloaded in the first module.
-Ideally, you'll locate your forward observers as far forward as possible.
+Next, you will determine the highest location within an area where you might want to locate your observer team so its members can clearly see OBJ HILL 223.
+You will use the Highest Points tool, one of the geospatial tools you downloaded in the first module.
+Ideally, you will locate your forward observers as far forward as possible.

 - In the Catalog pane, under Toolboxes, expand Military_Tools.pyt.